MysteriousMilk/NS2_CombatPlusPlus/README.md

 Check out the issues backlog.
 If something is marked **Help Wanted**, then feel free to implement it and send me a pull request.

 ## Change Log
+**5/27/2018** - Respawn Improvements

+    > Updated respawn code to mimic Combat Classic wave spawning.
+The number of players that spawn each wave is controlled through a variable that will be made available in a config later.

+    > Moved over spawn protection code from Combat Classic

+    > Fixed isssue with advanced metabolize not working

+    > Fixed issue #41 that caused the server to crash with "too many entities"

 **5/25/2018** - Alien Abilities

     > Alien abilities can now be purchased as upgrades from the Alien Buy Menu